-This is easier said than done when you have boxes everywhere and beds need reassembling, especially if you have moved a long way, but keep to your normal day to day routines as far as possible.
-Try to use their normal bedding, their normal bed and follow the same routine as normal.
+This is easier said than done when you have boxes everywhere and beds need reassembling, especially if you have moved a long way, but keep to your normal day-to-day routines as far as possible.
+Try to use their normal bedding, their normal bed, and follow the same routine as normal.
 The more you can keep to their routine, the better the possibility of a smooth move.

 Give Them Some Power

 Children love to feel like they have some control over their environment and input in family decisions.
-Moving to a new house can sometimes make them feel like that have a loss of control or voice in the family, especially if they have resisted the move, but in the new house, try to show you value their opinions if you want to have a smooth move.
+Moving to a new house can sometimes make them feel like they have a loss of control or voice in the family, especially if they have resisted the move, but in the new house, try to show you value their opinions if you want to have a smooth move.
 Need a new rug in the living room?
 Why not narrow it down to two or three that you like and allow them to make the final decision?

 Be Prepared for Some Regression

 If you have toddlers and young children, regression is completely normal when they experience a huge change.
-Bed wetting, potty accidents, fussy eating, poor sleeping and tantrums are completely normal even if they have seemingly passed that stage.
+Bedwetting, potty accidents, fussy eating, poor sleeping, and tantrums are completely normal even if they have seemingly passed that stage.
 Stick to your routines and positive reinforcement and allow them to move at their own pace in order to ensure a smooth move.
 Most will be back to their typical self within a few weeks.

 Meet the Neighbors

-If you have moved a long way and your children have had to move schools and away from their friends, it is important to facilitate new friendships, and what better way than introducing yourselves to your new neighbors to ensure a smooth move?
+If you have moved a long way and your children have had to move schools and away from their friends, it is important to facilitate new friendships and what better way than introducing yourselves to your new neighbors to ensure a smooth move?
 Depending on how outgoing your child is, now may be the time to sign up for sports or art classes to make new friends.

-At school, try to get to the pickup early enough to strike up conversation with other parents.
+At school, try to get to the pickup early enough to strike up a conversation with other parents.
 This will help you to make new friends and also enable playdates and new friendships to develop.
-You could even throw a meet and greet party in your back yard – hire a bouncy castle, get the BBQ on and some drinks and invite all of your neighbors!
+You could even throw a meet and greet party in your back yard – hire a bouncy castle, get the BBQ on and some drinks, and invite all of your neighbors!

 Help your Children Develop Social Skills

 Many children are friends with the same children that they have grown up with and played with all their lives.
 This means that they can be a little unsure on how to strike up new conversations.
 Teach them friendly and positive openers to conversations and how to introduce themselves.
-You can also look at new games to play – find out what the latest playground craze in the area is and teach your child how to play, so that they can join in.
+You can also look at new games to play – find out what the latest playground craze in the area is and teach your child how to play so that they can join in.

 Moving to a new house is a big step for adults but can be an even bigger step for children.
-Giving them time to express and explore their emotions, keeping routines the same and facilitating new friendships are all great ways to make the transition to their new home much easier make for a smooth move for all of you.
+Giving them time to express and explore their emotions, keeping routines the same, and facilitating new friendships are all great ways to make the transition to their new home much easier make for a smooth move for all of you.